despiegk/book_earth_regenerator/src/digitaltwin/twin_intro.md

 ## You Own It

 What's really special about your digital twin is that you own it.
 It's not controlled by big companies or the government; it's all yours.
-That means you're in charge of how it looks and acts, and what information it knows about you.
+That means you're in charge of how it looks and acts, and what information it knows about you and which information is shared to others.

-Because you own it, you have to take good care of it.
-You need to make sure it stays safe and really shows who you are.

 ## More Than Just You